TrudAX/denistrunin-blog/src/posts/xpptools-fieldslist/index.md

 ![1549428273252](ChangeValueDialog.png)

-If you check **Ignore update** parameter update will be performed with doUpdate() method call. **Delete** provides the same option.
+If you check **Ignore update** parameter, an update will be performed with doUpdate() method call. **Delete** provides the same option.
 Do not use editing feature on test/prod data, you can easily corrupt the data.

 ## Compare feature

 You can compare different records.
-For example we can compare 2 lines for the sales order
+For example, we can compare 2 sales order lines.

 ![](assets/SalesLines2.png)

-Select first line and press **Options - Record info - Fields list** button.
+Select the first line and press **Options - Record info - Fields list** button.
 Then expand the Compare group and Save the first line

 ![](assets/SaveSalesLine1.png)

 Close this form, return to Sales order and select the second line.
 Run **Fields list** form again.
-Then you can compare previously saved Line1 and the Current record(sort by the Different columns to see the all differences )
+Then you can compare previously saved Line1 and the Current record(sort by the Different columns to see all differences)

 ![](assets/CompareLine2.png)

 ## Summary

-**Fields list** tool in some can simplify and speed up development speed.
-Fell free to post any comment(better as GitHub issues) or ideas, what else can be improved.
+**Fields list** tool in some cases can simplify and increase the development speed.
+You can download it using the following link - https://github.com/TrudAX/XppTools#installation

+Feel free to post any comment(better as a GitHub issue) or ideas, what else can be improved.